 One-to-One or Small Group Language Instruction

 Students work with a certified Orton-Gillingham learning specialist for three hours per week in either a one-to-one or small group setting.
-Students build critical thinking skills and gain a thorough understanding of their learning style.
+Students build critical thinking skills and gain a thorough understanding of their learning profile.

 Executive Function Curriculum